 We borrow from AgriBank, under a note payable, in the form of a line of credit, as described in Note 5 to the accompanying Consolidated Financial Statements.
 This line of credit is our primary source of liquidity and is used to fund operations and meet current obligations.
-At December 31, 2021, we had \$241.0 million available under our line of credit.
+At December 31, 2022, we had \$238.0 million available under our line of credit.
 We generally apply excess cash to this line of credit.
-Due to the cooperative structure of the Farm Credit System and as we are a stockholder of AgriBank, we expect this borrowing relationship to continue into the foreseeable future.
+Due to the cooperative structure of the Farm Credit System and as we are a stockholder of AgriBank, we expect this borrowing relationship to continue into the future, including through the proposed effective date of the merger with Farm Credit Mid-America, ACA.
 Our other source of lendable funds is from equity.